akasak4/CalculatorWeb/README.md

 # CalculatorWeb
-it's free and open source, you can download it and share to you friends.
+it's free and open source, you can download it and share with you friends.

+# Read Me
+i created this because i think it's gonna be cool if we have calculator on our website.
+Btw, it's made by javascript and of course it's free.